zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

-Another possibility to trigger this error is to have a keyword in the data file that corresponds to a fix (e.g. :doc:`fix cmap <fix_cmap>`) but the :doc:`read_data <read_data>` command is missing the (optional) arguments that identify the fix and the header keyword and section keyword or those arguments are inconsistent with the keywords in the data file.
+Another possibility to trigger this error is to have a keyword in the data file that corresponds to a fix (e.g. :doc:`fix cmap <fix_cmap>`) but the :doc:`read_data <read_data>` command is missing the (optional) arguments that identify the fix and its header and section keywords.
+Alternatively, those arguments are inconsistent with the keywords in the data file.

 .. _err0002: